Kindernet: Original (1988–2003)

-From 1988 to 2003, Kindernet aired between 7.00 and 10.00 AM, timesharing with other networks such as the Flemish BRT.
+Initially, the channel was commercial free, and worked in the following model: the cable companies delivered the signal through the payment of a 40-cent tax, per subscriber.
+This tax passed over to the subscribers and Kindernet received it on behalf of the provider.
+However, since private television was still banned in the Netherlands, Kindernet had to move to Luxembourg, establishing an office and a Dutch team there in charge of marketing.
+Eventually, the channel covered 70% of the Netherlands.
+In the early 90s, this initial model was deemed unsustainable, and Kindernet started airing commercials for the first time to increase revenue.

 In 1995, the director of Kindernet launched VTV, which was aimed at female audiences.
 Both networks timeshared, though VTV was rather unsuccessful.
 Later, Kindernet would go on to timeshare with Discovery Channel and Net5 (from 2000 to 2002).
 The network then went through a rebranding, during which the name was changed to Kindernet 5 (corresponding to Net5).

 By the end of the year in 2001, Kindernet was acquired by MTV Networks Europe (now rebranded and as a part of Paramount's international centre of networks), and shifted from Net5 to Veronica in September 2002.
 This takeover was expressed in the new logo for the network, which heavily resembled the pre-2009 Nickelodeon logo in terms of style and other variations.
 The last new show to come to Kindernet before this rebrand happened was Mumble Bumble.
 One year later, Kindernet was rebranded as Nickelodeon and ceased broadcast.
+On December 7 2003, Nickelodeon announced that it will may retire kindernet soon.

 Return (2011–13)

 On 4 April 2011, Kindernet was relaunched as part of the Nickelodeon family of networks, replacing TMF.
 It initially aired between 6.00 AM and 3.00 PM, sharing network space with Comedy Central.
+The revived network was a collaboration with Studio 100, which provided its catalogue of classics.

 On 1 October 2012, Kindernet's airtime was decreased from 9 hours to 3 hours, now airing from 6.00 to 9.00 AM.

 Kindernet officially shut down on 1 November 2013, allowing Comedy Central to expand in its place, instantly, its website was later redirected to the Nick Jr. Netherlands website.